diogoalmeida/sarafun_bt/README.md

 ### Dependencies
 The provided packages depend on [yaml-cpp](https://github.com/oftc/yaml-cpp.git).
+The framework currently depends on the `sarafun_msgs` package in order to use its tree generator.
+You can get a reduced version of the package [here](https://github.com/diogoalmeida/sarafun_msgs.git).

 ### ROS packages
 If you do not have a catkin workspace, create one by doing